 A Frozen Holiday Wish (Castle Stage)

 This castle stage show is also back!
-It is held once a night at 8:15PM.
-Since it’s once a night, it is one of the fixed things on your schedule.
+It is held once a party at 8:15PM.
+It’s also held during regular park hours, usually at 6:15PM.
+Since it’s once a party, it is one of the fixed things on your schedule, unless you catch the one during regular park hours.
 It’s a brief show with little plot, but it culminates in a great lighting of Cinderella Castle.
 We find this to be the best “kickoff” to your evening’s entertainment, which is partly why we suggest is be your first show of the night.

 Mickey's Once Upon A Christmastime Parade (Parade)